At a Glance

 You may be relieved to know you can grow cucumbers in hot weather, but they won't be the regular kind.
 Slicing cucumbers and burpless cucumbers will just turn nasty and bitter, and the plants will struggle in the summer heat.
 Instead, grow yard long cucumbers, aka Armenian cucumbers.
 Technically a melon, these guys thrive in the heat and taste delicious.

 Another great plant to beat the heat is the yard long bean, aka asparagus bean, instead of regular pole or bush beans.
 These things can literally grow a yard long, which is really fun if you have kids.
 You can chop them up and make a whole side out of one bean.
 These beans and cucumbers will need a sturdy trellis or fence to climb.
-If you don't have trellis space, consider cowpeas instead.
+The Nicole Arch Trellis is my go-to — it's strong enough to hold the weight of full-grown yard-long cucumbers and looks beautiful doing it.

 Next up is okra, which loves the heat.
 You could start with a plant or seeds this month.
 They'll grow fast in your nice, warm soil, and they'll still be producing pods well into September or October.
 Make sure to give each plant at least one full square foot in the garden to grow to maturity.